 Because these markers may indicate shortened survival, the guidelines recommend that people with severely reduced lung function (FEV1 less than 40 percent) and one or more of these markers be referred for transplant.
 In addition, when lung function decreases to 40 percent, care teams may begin to look for markers of increased disease severity.

 The process of waiting for, receiving, and then recovering from a lung transplant can be long and stressful -- not just for you, but also for your loved ones.
-You or your family may want to talk to others who are going or have gone through it and understand what you're feeling -- both before and after the transplant.
+You and your family may want to talk to others who are going through -- or have gone through -- a lung transplant to understand what you're feeling -- both before and after the transplant.

 “It is equally important for family caregivers to have ideas for keeping their loved ones' mental health intact.
 For example, my mother purchased a small fan for my room because my hot flashes made me feel miserable.
 She also asked the doctors if I could suck on hard candy since I was unable to eat or drink for weeks.” -- Jenavese Armstrong, an adult with CF, from the CF Community Blog